Skip to main content

 Dr Paul Banwell, a cosmetic surgeon with the Banwell Clinic in East Grinstead, says: "You really should not pop the blisters because blisters form to help your skin heal and protect you from infection."

 Popping a sunburn blister makes it easier for it to become infected.
 The intact blister covers the damaged skin underneath and provides a space for it to heal.
-Popping a blister disrupts that space and exposes the damaged skin to germs.
+Popping it disrupts that space and exposes the damaged skin to germs, causing an infected blister.

-Once the skin has suffered from sunburn blisters, there is no way to reverse it.
-So, the best way to prevent blistering is to not get sunburnt in the first place.
+Once the skin has suffered from sunburn blisters, you can't reverse it.
+So, the best way to prevent blisters is to not get sunburnt in the first place.

-• Staying indoors between 11am and 4pm when the sun is at its peak.
+• Staying indoors between 11am and 4pm when the sun is at its highest.

-• Applying a liberal amount of sunscreen with a sun protection factor (SPF) of 30 or more whenever you are outdoors.
+• Applying a generous amount of sunscreen with a sun protection factor (SPF) of 30 or more whenever you are outdoors every 2 hours at least.

 • Reapplying sunscreen after swimming, baths, or excessive sweating.